joaovitorscr/joaovitorscr/README.md

 <details>
   <summary><h3>👨‍💻 My coding journey</h3></summary>
   <div>
-    Started with front-end development in 2022 and looking forward to become a full stack developer.
+    Started with front-end development at the end of 2022, falled in love with React and libraries like bootstrap and chakra UI.
+My main goal is to become a full-stack developer, I'm currently learning about node.js, frameworks like express and nest, relational databases and GoLang.
+I hope in the future be able to create projects who will help people in a daily bases.
   </div>
 </details>